Written by CorpsAfrica/Malawi Volunteer Ms. Assiatu Pongolani

 Being a CorpsAfrica Volunteer is one of the most interesting things.
-I get to know and learn all sorts of things in life, community and developing/ exploring new skills and knowledge while at the same time sharing what I have.
-Responding to fortnightly questions, monthly project tracker in time, attending a community meeting and a village bank/ loan group meeting and being visited by the CorpsAfrica Country Director are some of the activities that I will tell you about that took place in the last month here in Kadewere village.
+I get to know and learn all sorts of things in life, and community, and I develop/explore new skills and knowledge while at the same time sharing what I have.
+Responding to fortnightly questions, monthly project tracker on time, attending a community meeting and a village bank/ loan group meeting, and being visited by the CorpsAfrica Country Director are some of the activities that I will tell you about that took place in the last month here in Kadewere village.

 Lastly, a lot is still going and as usual I will keep updating you in whatever activity I am doing in Kadewere and keep following me so that you should learn a lot and I hope that this will make someone interested in serving as a CorpsAfrica Volunteer one day.
 Mpaka mwezi Wa mawa pamene ndizabweretse zina ndingoti tsalani bwino and keep reading!!!!
 Sikomo kedyinji!!!
 (Until the next month when I will bring more stories and please keeping reading!!!!
 Thank you so much!!!)